lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 [fig:plotPDres]

+We can plot the results using the `plot2D` function (Figure [fig:plotPDres]).
 The five new phenotype data clusters can be extracted and examined.
 In the code chunk below we write the results to a .csv file.
 We use the argument `fDataCols` to specify which columns of the `featureData` to write.

 `  `\
 `         `